csmaller/blog/content/blog/synchronicity.md

 I go in on Friday, February 19th.

 For all you astrology buffs out there this day was significant because Feb 19th is when the sun enters Pisces season from Aquarius.
 Pisces season is all about surrender and acceptance, and encourages trusting divine intelligence.
-Also a huge shift from the mind to the heart.
+It's a huge shift from the mind to the heart.
 It's also a time for closure and culmination.

 I was feeling down:  overwhelmed with life, kinda tired.
 She comes out with a sound bowl while her assistant washes my hair.
 It vibrates my soul, I go somewhere else in the ether.